srimuthurajesh/Tech-Notes/Java/microservices.md

 #### Bulkheads:
 Isolates different parts of the system to prevent failure in one part from affecting others.

-### How to track slower microservices
-using zipkin ui.

 ### Inbox-Outbox pattern.
 > ensure reliable message delivery and consistency between services,